rita-o/dMRSI/README.md

 - [**ANTS**](https://github.com/ANTsX/ANTsPy) Environment name: `ants`; Purpose: ants library in python.
 Needed to make a nifti of the mrs voxel if dMRS data is present.

 - [**FSL MRS**](https://open.win.ox.ac.uk/pages/fsl/fsl_mrs/) Environment name: `fsl_mrs`; Purpose: analyze dMRS data

+- [**RodentSkullStrip UNET**](https://github.com/CAMRIatUNC/RodentMRISkullStripping) Environment name: `RodentSkullStrip`; Purpose: skull strip of rodent data with U-NET.
+Need only for brain extraction of rodent data if this option is chosen (available options: RATS, UNET)

 - **Matlab**: with [**MPPCA**](https://github.com/Neurophysics-CFIN/MP-PCA-Denoising) and [**tMPPCA**](https://github.com/Neurophysics-CFIN/Tensor-MP-PCA) toolboxes - required if denosing with the matlab options, but if you don't have matlab you can denoise with mrtrix or designer options (check `Step3.py`); and [**md-dmri-master**](https://github.com/markus-nilsson/md-dmri/tree/master) and [**spm12**](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) for computation of MicroFA in case STE data was acquired.